fkaduk/kobodeck/README.md

 1. obtain the latest `KoboRoot.tgz` either by downloading the binary or compiling it yourself
 1. save the file in the `.kobo` directory of your e-reader
-1. copy and edit the configuration file `.readeckobo.toml` — see [`root/etc/readeckobo.toml`](root/etc/readeckobo.toml) for the full annotated example
+1. copy and edit the configuration file `.kobodeck.toml` — see [`root/etc/kobodeck.toml`](root/etc/kobodeck.toml) for the full annotated example
-1. optionally verify your configuration with `readeckobo --check` before deploying via `readeckobo --check TODO`
+1. optionally verify your configuration with `kobodeck --check` before deploying via `kobodeck --check TODO`
-1. store the `.readeckobo.toml` in the root of your kobo device
+1. store the `.kobodeck.toml` in the root of your kobo device
-1. safely disconnect the reader; it should restart, install readeckobo and remove `KoboRoot.tgz`
+1. safely disconnect the reader; it should restart, install kobodeck and remove `KoboRoot.tgz`

 # Usage
 ## Kobo devices